-The Transportation Disadvantaged (TD) population represents a key demographic with a growing need for public transit services, including fixedroute services.
-As part of its paratransit service known as CAT Connect, CAT provides transportation to the eligible TD population with service available children who are handicapped or high-risk or at-risk persons, who because of physical or mental disability, income status, or age or who for other reasons are unable to transport themselves or to purchase transportation and are, therefore, dependent on others to obtain access to healthcare, employment, education, shopping, social activities, or other lifesustaining activities.
+The Transportation Disadvantaged (TD) population represents a key demographic with a growing need for public transit services, including fixed-route services.
+As part of its paratransit service known as CAT Connect, CAT provides transportation to the eligible TD population with service to those who are handicapped or high-risk or at-risk persons, who because of physical or mental disability, income status, or age or who for other reasons are unable to transport themselves or to purchase transportation and are, therefore, dependent on others to obtain access to healthcare, employment, education, shopping, social activities, or other lifesustaining activities.
+"High-risk" or "at-risk" is defined in Section 411.202 Florida Statutes.
 Table 2-1 shows the trend in the size of the potential TD population and the number of TD passengers between 2014 and 2018 in Collier County.
 Potential TD population has risen nearly 18.9%, from 145,829 in 2014 to 173,410 in 2018, and the number of TD trips served through CAT's brokered system, as the Community Transportation Coordinator (CTC) for Collier County, increased 29.8%, from 84,465 in 2014 to 109,623 in 2018.
 Figure 2-3 shows the number of TD passengers served during the five-year period from 2014 to 2018.
 As shown, the total number of TD passengers served increased between 2014 and 2018.
 The cost to provide paratransit service is more expensive than fixed route service.
 If the growth trend of the TD population continues, there will be a growing need to provide more cost-efficient fixed-route service.